 — Alyssa Milano (@Alyssa_Milano) November 10, 2018

-I know those of us fortune to be home safe tonight (and who have some semblance of a heart) are asking what we can do to help the California fire victims and provide immediate relief to those in need, so I wanted to share a decidedly abbreviated list of the orgs going around in my networks.
+I know those of us fortune to be home safe right now (and who have some semblance of a heart) are asking what we can do to help the California fire victims and provide immediate relief to those in need, so I wanted to share a decidedly abbreviated list of the worthy orgs going around in my networks.

 Please note — the LA Firefighters Association is posting that while they are honored for all the drop-offs of physical items, the stations can’t manage them at this time.
 What organizations really need right now is funding.
 Or if you are in the area and are donating goods, please connect with the local city council for designated donation center addresses.

-Organizations that need immediate support for the victims, evacuees and first responders of the California fires
+Organizations that need immediate support for the victims, evacuees and first responders of the California fires: Updated

 The American Red Cross